PensionMath

 New Mexico PERA Retirement Calculator

-Calculate your New Mexico Public Employees Retirement Association pension for Plan A (3.0% formula, hired before July 1, 2013) or Plan B (2.35% formula, hired after July 1, 2013).
+Calculate your New Mexico Public Employees Retirement Association pension for Plan A (3.0% formula, hired before July 1, 2013) or Plan B (2.5% formula, hired after July 1, 2013).
+Both plans cap at 100% of FAS per HB 106 (2023).
 Enter your plan, age, service years, and salary to see your benefit and retirement eligibility.

 Decimals allowed